 But at least heavy metals will show up on the lab tests.

-And, in another loophole that has bugged organic activists for years, the "organic" label doesn't even mean something grown in soil.
+The USDA also allows "organic" hydroponic operations on land contaminated with glyphosate.
+This loophole has bugged organic activists for years - the "organic" label doesn't even mean something grown in soil.

 (The USDA allows hydroponically-grown crops, which are grown in 'growing mediums' instead of soil, to be called "organic.")